-Looking at my photographs of other people is one thing, but to see yourself in my photographs will be the only way to truly know if I am the right guy for you.
+Looking at our photographs of other people is one thing, but to see yourself in my photographs will be the only way to truly know if we are the right photography service for you.

 Let’s meet up for an hour and take some snaps; it will give us a chance to meet properly, and give you a chance to get comfortable in front of the camera.

-I know that engagement shoots usually cost around £250, but I will meet up with you for an hour or two in an open space, like a park or in the countryside and take some photos while we chat about your big day.
-Then a few days later, I will send them to you to show you they type of photos you will get when booking me.
+We know that engagement shoots can cost around £400 upwards, but we will meet up with you for an hour or two in an open space, like a park, a beach or in the countryside and take some photos while we chat about your big day.
+Then a few days later, we will send you the images to show you the style and type of photos you will get when booking me as the photographer for your wedding.

-There is absolutely no charge for this – I do not take a deposit or ask you to sign anything, this really is a free service.
+There is absolutely no charge for this – We do not take a deposit or ask you to sign anything, this really is a free service

 Yes, while I like to have fun and enjoy my work – I also take my business very seriously as well as wanting to provide you with complete reassurance.
 As such I have both public liability insurance and professional indemnity insurance.
 However, I do always recommend that couples also take out their own wedding insurance.